arvidn/libtorrent/docs/manual.rst

- * Downloaded pieces are written directly to their final place in the files and the total number of disk operations will be fewer and may also play nicer to filesystems' file allocation, and reduce fragmentation.
+ * Downloaded pieces are written directly to their final place in the files and the total number of disk operations will be fewer and may also play nicer to the filesystem file allocation, and reduce fragmentation.

  * No risk of a download failing because of a full disk during download, once all files have been created.